COM4513 Natural Language Processing

 - be able to describe and discuss the subareas of NLP

-- be able to implement programs for NLP algorithms and
+- be able to implement NLP algorithms and

 - be able to describe and discuss the potential and